5l1v3r1/Redsn0w-inspired/README.md

 I plan to add more eventually but don't have much time with school in the way.
 Updates will hopefully come every weekend.
 Whether their small or an important one.

+I will make it open source soon however, i'm using this as a learning experience.
+If you have a suggestion or found a bug, please contact me via Twitter. @LamotheColby